dogefordoges/dogerain/README.md

 * `src/cljc` The client and server agnostic code
 * `src/cljs` The client-side code

+## Developing with Nightlight
+This project includes a builtin IDE that will work in your browser!
+All you have to do to use it is:
+`boot night`
+Then look up http://localhost:4000 in your browser and enjoy a wonderful clojure development experience!

 ## Connecting to the REPL
 After starting the development environment with `boot run`, open up a new terminal and run `boot repl -c`.